agentydragon/agentydragon.github.io/posts/2019-11-25-my-anki-patterns.md

 Anki at some point.
 (This mirrors the idea from the Getting Things Done theory that *your TODO list belong outside your mind*.)

-## Distinguishers
+## Disambiguators

+*2020-06-01 update: In an earlier version, I used to call those "distinguishers".
+I now call them "disambiguators", because I think it's a more appropriate name.*

-Distinguishers are one way I fight interference.
-They are **cards that teach distinguishing interfering facts**.
+Disambiguators are one way I fight interference.
+They are **cards that teach disambiguating interfering facts**.

 For example: “erheblich” means “considerable” and “vergeblich” means “in vain”.
 Say I notice that when given the prompt “considerable”, I sometimes recall